rpede/MobileProgramming24/_advanced_state/password_manager.md

 Remove the `MyHomePage` widget.
 We don't need the demo app.

+**Android Studio will give some red lines while typing in the screens.
+Either fix imports at the end, or out-comment the offending lines.**

 ## PasswordScreen

 First thing the user will be presented with is the password screen (for